openedx/cypress-e2e-tests/README.md

 ## Introduction to Cypress

-Cypress is a relatilvely new automated tests tool which is gaining popularity at a very rapid pace
+Cypress is a relatively new automated tests tool which is gaining popularity at a very rapid pace

 Here is the home page for Cypress if someone wants to look it up